ChristianQF/ICL_complexity/README.md

 ## Citation

 If you use this code or the generated datasets in your research, please cite:
-> Solis-Calero, Chrustian (2026).
+> Solis-Calero, Christian (2026).
 Topological Reorganization and Allosteric Signaling in Isocitrate Lyase: A Protein Structure Network Analysis.
 (UNMSM, Lima Perú).*

 ---
 **Contact:** [csolisc@unmsm.edu.pe] for any inquiries regarding the implementation or data.